Use this guide to help you craft the perfect resume and finally land your dream job.

 If you're still in college, you can simply list your expected graduation date.

-If you finished college more than 15 years ago or are wary of age discrimination, you can delete your graduation date.
+If you finished college more than 15 years ago or are wary of age discrimination, older job seekers can delete your graduation date.

 If you're a recent grad, you might also feel inclined to include your GPA or even major test scores.
 However, unless the job description mentions these as a requirement, you can leave them off.